All Products

 /

-The region where the bucket is located.
+The region in which the data center is located.

 If you leave this parameter empty, ossutil uses the region parameter in a referenced profile section of the configuration file.